 How Many Grams Need to Be in My Possession To Be Charged?

 Although it depends on the controlled substance you have been charged with possessing, there is not a minimum amount of a controlled substance that you are allowed to have.
 Anything less than a gram can still have you fined a certain amount or even have you sent to prison.
 If you believe your possession of a controlled substance charge is a misunderstanding or if you believe you were not in possession of a criminal amount of a controlled substance, an experienced Tarrant County drug crimes lawyer can help you map out your situation and clarify your information.

 Can A Drug Crimes Lawyer Get My Case Dismissed?

 Drug charges, no matter how big or small, deserve to be heard in court.
 Sometimes, the evidence that may be used against you is obtained illegally and you may have a chance to have your case dismissed.
 To maximize your chances of freedom, it may help to reach out to an experienced drug crimes law firm like Hardy Law Group, PLLC.
-The attorneys at Hardy Law Group, PLLC offer free consultations to hear your story and formulate your best course of action.
+The drug defense attorneys at Hardy Law Group, PLLC offer free consultations to hear your story and formulate your best course of action.